LaunchCodeEducation/lchs/src/chapters/introduction/in-book-practice.rst

 .. admonition:: Question

-      Multiple Answers: Try clicking each of the options below.
+      Multiple Answers: Try clicking each of the options below (the words, not the letter labels).

       .. raw:: html